nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest.md

   </tr>
 </table>

-It is expected that any implementation will need to distinguish between medication orders for processes for dispensing and/or administration so this element is business required.
+It is expected that any implementation will need to distinguish between medication orders for processes for dispensing and/or administration so this element is **business required**.

 The STU3 suggested value-set is defined as; `inpatient`, `outpatient` and `community`.
 The R4 suggested value-set is extended with *discharge*.
 For a UK implementation, it is recommended to further extend with `leave`.

-### Suggested Value-Set

 The business meaning for some **Category** values for a UK implementation differs from the FHIR international standard definitions.
 The suggested value-set applicable for implementation within the UK is as follows;